 Working in communications for many years, I’ve learned that little tidbits, such as “this scene was filmed on Halloween,” is a great way to capture interest.
 Halloween is already associated with spooky things, so stating that one of the film’s most haunting and disturbing scenes was film on that day just adds to the mystery.

-WAS IT ACTUALLY FILMED ON OCTOBER 31?
+WAS THE TRAIN CAR SCENE ACTUALLY FILMED ON OCTOBER 31?

 We know from that Nov.
 1 call sheet that scenes were filmed on the train car set.